daattali/shinymixpanel/README.md

 <h2 id="server">Outside of Shiny apps</h2>

-Even though {shinymixpanel} was mainly developed with Shiny apps in mind (using Mixpanel's client-side API), it can also be used to send events to Mixpanel from any R code using Mixpanel's server-side API.
+Even though {shinymixpanel} was mainly developed with Shiny apps in mind, it can also be used in any R code.
+When used outside of Shiny, server-side tracking is always used.

 To use {shinymixpanel} in a non-Shiny context, you don't need to call `mp_init()`.
-Rather, you can just call `mp_track_server()` at any time.
+Rather, you can just call `mp_track()` at any time.
 A token must be provided, either via the `token` argument or by setting the `SHINYMIXPANEL_TOKEN` environment variable.
-If you call `mp_userid()` or `mp_default_props()`, then all subsequent event trackings will use the corresponding user ID and properties, just like in the client-side version.
+If you call `mp_userid()` or `mp_default_props()`, then all subsequent event trackings will use the corresponding user ID and properties.

-The main advantage of client-side event tracking is that it will automatically gather some user data from the web browser and send it as additional properties.
-The main advantage of server-side tracking is that it cannot be blocked by a browser's ad blocker.

 Here is an example of using {shinymixpanel} outside of Shiny: